cloudoor/epistemology-enhanced/README.md

 * server is stateless
 * always run on localhost only
 * never write logs
-* never put prompts in c
+* never put prompts in console l